aroberge/avantpy/psf/idea.md

 a more involved one done [more recently in Reeborg's World](https://github.com/aroberge/reeborg/blob/master/src/js/runner/runner.js#L173) {This link should point to the Javascript method `RUR.runner.simplify_python_traceback`.}
 I have received some feedback from teachers that these simplified tracebacks were useful to learner, as well as requests to add more such simplified tracebacks.

-To identify which dialect is used, two different methods could be used:
+To identify the dialect in which the program is written, two different methods could be used:

 - a comment pragma, similar to what is done with Racket.
 For example, the first line of a program written in the "French dialect" could be `#lang fr`.